 Here is a list on Wikipedia of the different districts in LA.
 As you can see there are LOTS.
 Over 80.
 We could leave it there and let you digest that but the reality is much simpler than that list makes out.

-Really there are only a few districts you need concern yourself with in terms of places to Stay and Visit.
+Really there are only a few districts you need to concern yourself with in terms of places to Stay and Visit.
 You can see on the Below Image where these are located.

 This is the City area.
 High rise and built up its the heart of the business district.
 There are many large luxury hotels along with cheaper more budget offerings.
 And access to many restaurants.
 However, the Downtown area isn’t really catered for tourists more business travelers and you won’t be near any of the “tourist” attractions most people come to LA for.

 The Chances are this is one of the reasons you are in LA.
 Hollywood is probably one of the most well-known destinations in the world.
-Hotels in this area range from really quite cheap right up to the incredibly expensive.
+Hotels in this area range from really quite cheap right up to the incredibly expensive ones.
 We regularly choose Hollywood as our base as it puts you right in the heart of where you need to be.
 It may be better for shorter stays as it is not the most relaxing of districts.
 And far from upmarket.

 Santa Monica / Venice Beach